 How Much Does Earthquake Insurance Cost?

 Like flood insurance, the cost of an earthquake insurance policy varies greatly depending on the location of the home.
-According to Bankrate, average rates in California are about $1.75 per $1,000 of coverage, while rates in other states can cost as little as 50 cents per $1,000.

 One thing to consider when taking out an earthquake policy is the deductible.
 Earthquake insurance deductibles tend to differ from the deductibles of other policies, with the amount being a percentage of the limits, not a set amount.
 Depending on how much coverage you need, your deductible could get very expensive very quickly.
 Work with your insurance agent to make sure your policy will work on your budget.